rkapl123/DBAddin/docs/README.md

 ### History (from the very beginning)

-* 2006: First versions of DBFuncs and DBSheets implemented as xla Addins.
+* 2006: First versions of DBFuncs and DBSheets implemented as xla Add-ins.
 * 31/01/2007: Published as a [Codeproject article](https://www.codeproject.com/Articles/17464/Excel-addin-for-Database-Querying-by-User-Defined)
 * 02/11/2007: Changed implementation to VB 6.0 and made this available at [sourceforge](https://sourceforge.net/projects/dbaddin/)
 * 01/04/2019 - 24/11/2020: Changed implementation to ExcelDNA based and moved to Github.